Texarkanine/little-ca/README.md

 ### Regenerating Certificates

-If a certificate expires or you otherwise need to reissue it, run
+If a certificate expires or you otherwise need to reissue it,

+1. delete the existing cert
+   `rm sites/little-my-recipient.crt`
+2. explicitly `make` the cert:
+   `make CANAME=little sites/little-my-recipient.crt`

+The above will re-use the existing `.key` and `.ext` for `my-recipient`.

 ## Working with Multiple CAs

-## Creating a CA with a Specific Name
+### Creating a CA with a Specific Name

 You can create a Certificate Authority with a custom name in two ways: